percona/percona-postgresql-operator/source/options.rst

 Both ways allow you to provide options specific to the following PostgreSQL configuration files:

-* PostgreSQL main confiuguration, `postgresql.conf <https://www.postgresql.org/docs/current/config-setting.html>`_,
+* PostgreSQL main configuration, `postgresql.conf <https://www.postgresql.org/docs/current/config-setting.html>`_,
 * client authentication configuration, `pg_hba.conf <https://www.postgresql.org/docs/current/auth-pg-hba-conf.html>`_,
 * user name configuration, `pg_ident.conf <https://www.postgresql.org/docs/current/auth-username-maps.html>`_.

+Configuration options may be applied in two ways:

+* globally to all database servers in the cluster via `Patroni Distributed Configuration Store (DCS) <https://patroni.readthedocs.io/en/latest/dynamic_configuration.html>`_,
+* locally to each database server (Primary and Replica) within the cluster.

 .. note:: PostgreSQL cluster is managed by the Operator, and so there is no need to set custom configuration options in common usage scenarios.
 Also, changing